corincic161/Laboratories/Web_Teh/lab1/README.md

 ## What I used

 1. HTML to create the structure of the pages.
-2. Bootstap, I used online butstrap by inserting a link in code.
-It is the same bootstrap with the same packages.
+2. Bootstap, I used online bootstrap by inserting a link in code.
+It is the same lake the install one with the same packages.

 ## How I used bootstrap

-I don't make more stylsation, I just use classes to create boxes, buttons, navbar etc. Also I used the grid system, home page are separated in 3 equals parts (each have 4 col), the rest pages are the seme separeted in 3 parts but they are not equal (2-8-2 col).
+I don't make more stylesation, I just use classes to create boxes, buttons, navbar etc. Also I used the grid system, home page are separated in 3 equals parts (each have 4 col), the rest pages are the seme separeted in 3 parts but they are not equal (2-8-2 col).
 I don't created the css file because I don't have so much cod, just some lines and I think it is not necessary to separate file.
 The pages are responsive, I did this using he following <meta> viewport element in all your web pages.